hyosung11/Launch-School/Courses/journal.md

 13:20 It's taken me forever to finish one problem today.

 13:42 I finished problem two with a lot of glancing.
 But I'm making progress.

+14:35 It looks like I will get into a SPOT study session today.
+Yeah.
+Time to take a break for 20 minutes.